EXPLAINER: As wildfire smoke spreads, who’s at risk?

 WHERE ARE THE FIRES?

-Almost 80 large wildfires are now burning across the U.S., including 19 in Montana.
-The largest — eastern Oregon’s Bootleg fire — has grown to 618 square miles (1,600 square kilometers).
+More than 60 large wildfires are now burning out of control across the U.S., including 17 in Montana.
+The largest — eastern Oregon’s Bootleg fire — has grown to 624 square miles (1,616 square kilometers).
 That’s half the size of Rhode Island, yet fewer than 200 houses and other structures have been confirmed as lost because the fire is burning in a sparsely populated area.

 More than 200 fires are burning in Manitoba and Ontario, according to Canadian officials.